-If you are piping colors on top of a base layer it’s usually best to let first one dry and firm for at least a half hour and longer, if possible.
-But, for the pretty patterned effect shown on tree and stocking cookies at right, you add the accent piping while the base coat is still wet.
+If you piping colors on top of a base layer, as shown on the snowmen, it’s usually best to let first one dry and firm for at least a half hour and longer, if possible.
+But, for the pretty patterned effect shown on the tree cookies at the bottom, you add the accent piping while the base coat is still wet.
 (A quick YouTube video here shows you exactly how to achieve this “wet-on-wet” look.
 Called “marbling” this technique easier than you might guess–my grandkids have great fun with it.)

 All-Purpose Powdered Sugar Icing